I set out to write the best damn passive income ideas post on the Internet.

 They have several funds that operate like mini REITs or real estate investment trusts, where you’re buying a combination of debt and equity in a range of commercial properties they’ve bundled together.

-The big advantage over Prosper (see below) is the loans are backed by the real property so if the borrower stops paying, you have some recourse — namely foreclosure.
+The big advantage over other peer-to-peer lending is the loans are backed by the real property so if the borrower stops paying, you have some recourse — namely foreclosure.

 The loans are shorter term, generally 1 year or less, instead of 3-5 years.

 PeerStreet is also currently only open to accredited investors, but Groundfloor is open to everyone and has much lower minimums.